 PRO TIP: To make your greens even greener, add a pinch of baking soda to the boiling water.

-(11)Over medium-high heat, fry 1 pound eggplant in a bit of oil until browned on both sides.
-Dry on paper towels to absorb excess oil.
+Step 11: In a skillet, add a bit of oil and fry a pound of eggplant over medium-high heat until browned on both sides.
+Dry them on paper towels to absorb excess oil.

-Enjoy Kare-Kare with Beef Shank (in Peanut Sauce) with a steaming bowl of rice and a side of sautéed shrimp paste.
+Enjoy your Kare-Kare with a steaming bowl of rice or Sinangag (garlic fried rice), and a side of sautรฉed shrimp paste.
 It is quite salty so add sparingly.

-The yellow-orange color of kare-kare comes from annatto powder or annatto seeds.
-There is a very mild earthy flavor to it, which does not affect the taste of the dish.
+The yellow-orange color of kare-kare comes from annatto powder or seeds.
+They have a very mild earthy flavor that doesn't really change the taste of the dish.

 Kare-Kare traditionally contains banana blossoms (also known as banana hearts or flowers).
 It has a neutral taste and a fleshy, fibrous texture that absorbs flavors.
 You can also use napa cabbage and okra.

-Here are more frequently asked questions on Kare-Kare (in Peanut Sauce), including extra tips, troubleshooting, and other information.
+Here are more frequently asked questions on Kare-Kare, including extra tips, troubleshooting, and other information.

 Other beef recipes you may like